 b) Proven similar technology via testing, modelling, simulation, etc.

 IEEE 802.11 is a mature technology which has a variety of legacy devices and a proven track record, with several billions of devices shipping each year.
+IEEE 802.11bb enables IEEE 802.11 devices to use the optical spectrum with products shipping since 2024.
 The increased capabilities envisioned with ELC in IEEE 802.11 are in line with the current progress in technology and not expected to impact product development or testing.

 The amendment will use modeling and simulation as tools for evaluating performance metrics.